 The Biochemical Bases of Psychoses (1962), Ch.
 6, p.133.

-A New Era The serotonin hypothesis of mental disease was the first scientific application of the antimetabolite hypothesis in psychopharmacology and psychiatry, and most importantly, was the first formal hypothesis involving brain chemistry in mental illness and behavior (Nichols, 2013).
-David Nichols, pharmacologist and medical chemist from Purdue University states, “The idea that disturbances in brain chemistry might be important to behavior was profound, and began to revolutionize thinking about the brain, and neuroscience in general.”
+The serotonin hypothesis of mental disease was the first scientific application of the antimetabolite hypothesis in psychopharmacology and psychiatry, and most importantly, it was the first formal hypothesis involving brain chemistry in mental illness and behavior (Nichols, 2013).
+David Nichols, a pharmacologist and medical chemist from Purdue University, states, “The idea that disturbances in brain chemistry might be important to behavior was profound, and began to revolutionize thinking about the brain, and neuroscience in general.”
 The same hypothesis was simultaneously put forward independently by Gaddum (1953), but Woolley’s work was meticulously detailed and explained the involvement of serotonin specifically in schizophrenia, so he received most of the credit (Cozzi, 2013; Nichols, 2013; Wild and Hildebrand, 2014; Hewitt, 2016).

 However, soon after this initial hypothesis, Woolley and Shaw began to see the complexity of the serotonin problem.
-Studies showed mixed results and it was now uncertain whether LSD inhibited or stimulated the serotonergic system (Shaw and Woolley, 1956; Baumeiseter and Hawkins, 2004).
+Studies showed mixed results, and it was now uncertain whether LSD inhibited or stimulated the serotonergic system (Shaw and Woolley, 1956; Baumeiseter and Hawkins, 2004).
 It was later found that serotonin produced a combination of inhibition and excitation of the system at various parts in the body and brain.

-Finally, based on the findings that antipsychotics (like reserpine and chlorpromazine) and monoamine-oxidase inhibitors (MAOIs) decreased serotonin levels, combined with the finding that psychotomimetic substances were antimetabolites of serotonin, Woolley proposed his hypothesis in further detail–namely, that bipolar psychosis could be explained by high serotonin levels being associated with psychotic excitement and low levels with symptoms of depression–in his 1962 book, The Biochemical Bases of Psychoses–or the Serotonin Hypothesis of Mental Disease.
+Finally, based on the findings that antipsychotics (like reserpine and chlorpromazine) and monoamine-oxidase inhibitors (MAOIs) decreased serotonin levels, combined with the conclusion that psychotomimetic substances were antimetabolites of serotonin, Woolley proposed his hypothesis in further detail–namely, that bipolar psychosis could be explained by high serotonin levels being associated with psychotic excitement and low levels with symptoms of depression–in his 1962 book, The Biochemical Bases of Psychoses–or the Serotonin Hypothesis about Mental Disease.

-Joel Elkes and Avrid Carlsson used Woolley’s research to further popularize the idea that the brain did in fact have neurotransmitters that influenced mental states and behavior, and this lead to the development of antipsychotics and new drugs that control neurotransmitters.
+Joel Elkes and Avrid Carlsson used Woolley’s research to further popularize the idea that the brain did, in fact, have neurotransmitters that influenced mental states and behavior, and this led to the development of antipsychotics and new drugs that control neurotransmitters.
 Biochemist Bernard Brodie’s discovery that reserpine (a tranquilizer) decreased serotonin levels in the animal brain further confirmed Woolley’s hypothesis, and led to the dopamine hypothesis of schizophrenia, and the development of tricyclic antidepressants (Baumeister and Hawkins, 2004; Hewitt, 2016).
-Eventually Prozac (fluoxetine, a selective serotonin reuptake inhibitor) was developed and praised as a wonder drug for relieving symptoms of depression and marketed as an agent of personality change.
+Eventually, Prozac (fluoxetine, a selective serotonin reuptake inhibitor) was developed and praised as a wonder drug for relieving symptoms of depression and marketed as an agent of personality change.
 This set the stage for the development of modern SSRIs.

-The neurochemical paradigm played a large role in disintegrating stigma associated with mental illness–relieving parents of blame–but is often itself blamed for robbing the patient of dignified agency and dismissing important personal history and context (Hewitt, 2016).
+The neurochemical paradigm played a substantial role in disintegrating stigma associated with mental illness–relieving parents of blame–but is often itself blamed for robbing the patient of dignified agency and dismissing important personal history and context (Hewitt, 2016).

 The role of classical psychedelics as providing model psychoses was questioned as time went on.
 Experiences varied so widely that it was becoming increasingly difficult to characterize its effects, let alone use it as a model psychosis.
 With time, it became apparent that experiences under the effects of hallucinogens were heavily influenced by the set and setting.

 For example, Walter Pahnke’s 1962 Good Friday Experiment found that Harvard divinity graduates given psilocybin (another serotonergic psychedelic) for a sermon at Marsh Chapel had mystical/religious experiences of unity rather than psychotic-type experiences of frightening mental splitting.
-The spiritual mind set of the participants and the religious setting heavily influenced the experience to be positive and valued among the single, or top five most meaningful events of their lives.
-It was eventually found that anxiety and distress experienced prior to and during psychedelic sessions predict difficult and frightening experiences (Carbonaro, 2016), and produce what is called anxious ego dissolution comparable to splitting of the mind, as opposed to oceanic boundlessness, comparable to religious experience.
+The spiritual mindset of the participants and the religious setting heavily influenced the experience to be positive and valued among the single, or top five most meaningful events of their lives.
+It was eventually found that anxiety and distress experienced prior to and during psychedelic sessions predict difficult and frightening experiences (Carbonaro, 2016), and produce what is called anxious ego dissolution comparable to a splitting of the mind, as opposed to oceanic boundlessness, comparable to religious experience.

-Hartogsohn (2017) explains that the idea of set and setting can be traced back as far as ancient religion, in which the (loosely defined) shaman set up a specific set of rituals, chants, symbols and acts for a particular purpose and individual in their sociocultural context.
-Furthermore, Moreau actually made explicit note of the importance of set and setting in his experiments, in which for the hachisch eater, “a word, a gesture, a look, a sound or the slightest noise, by demanding his attention, will confer a special character on his illusions.”
+Hartogsohn (2017) explains that the idea of set and setting can be traced back as far as ancient religion, in which the (loosely defined) shaman set up a specific set of rituals, chants, symbols, and acts for a particular purpose and individual in their sociocultural context.
+Furthermore, Moreau actually made explicit note of the importance of set and setting in his experiments, in which for the haschisch eater, “a word, a gesture, a look, a sound or the slightest noise, by demanding his attention, will confer a special character on his illusions.”

 Holy, holy, all–the irony

-So as with Moreau’s insights on mental illness, gleamed from his studies in hashish and mental alienation, serotonergic psychedelics—once thought to produce mental illness–are now being used to treat it.
+So as with Moreau’s insights on mental illness, gleaned from his studies in hashish and mental alienation, serotonergic psychedelics—once thought to produce mental illness–are now being used to treat it.
 New research on terminally-ill cancer patients with existential distress shows great promise for psychedelics with concomitant psychotherapy as one-time treatments for alleviating depression and anxiety, re-introducing a sense of meaning, and improving quality of life and personal relationships (Griffiths et al., 2016).
 This research has also been conducted on healthy participants with similar benefits.
 Recent research identifies one of the main effects of psychedelics as an amplification of meaningful thought content, which accordingly has become one of the core focuses of NYU’s psilocybin-assisted psychotherapy trials.